WallaceHonorio/BasicCommerce/README.md

 ## Introduction

-This API represents basic e-commerce, has a product, customer and sales relationship.
+This project represents basic e-commerce, has a product, customer and sales relationship.

 ## Usage criteria